torvalds/linux/Documentation/sound/alsa-configuration.rst

           disabling GET_CUR instead of the whole mixer.
 The current volume will then be provided by the internal cache that stores the last set volume
+        * bit 31: ``playback_urb_fixup``
+          Some devices show the stuttering at playback, and this quirk works around it by enforcing the fixed max URBs (12) instead of the dynamic calculation from the buffer size, and passing the `URB_ISO_ASAP` URB flag.

 This module supports multiple devices, autoprobe and hotplugging.